mercadopago/devsite-docs/plugins_sdks/plugins/woocommerce/instalation.en.md

 >
 > [Mercado Pago module for WooCommerce ](https://github.com/mercadopago/cart-woocommerce/archive/master.zip)

-* Unzip the downloaded folder and change the name to ‘woocommerce-mercadopago’.
+2) Unzip the downloaded folder and change the name to ‘woocommerce-mercadopago’.

-* Connect to your web server and copy the file ‘woocommerce-mercadopago’ into your WordPress directory, in the ‘Plugins’ folder.
+3) Connect to your web server and copy the file ‘woocommerce-mercadopago’ into your WordPress directory, in the ‘Plugins’ folder.

-* Done!
+Done!
 The Mercado Pago module will be installed in your online store.

 Check that everything went well from your WordPress desktop.
-You will see the module among your Installed Plugins.
+You will see the module among your *Installed Plugins*.
 Activate it to proceed to the integration of your account and the configuration steps.

-When you activate the plugin, WordPress will take you to the WooCommerce Settings and, from there, to the Payments section, where you will have the types of checkout we offer for your online store: Smart Checkout and Custom Checkout.
+When you activate the plugin, WordPress will take you to the WooCommerce *Settings* and, from there, to the *Payments* section, where you will have the [types of checkout](https://www.mercadopago.com.ar/developers/en/plugins_sdks/plugins/woocommerce/introduction/#bookmark_checkout_types) we offer for your online store: Smart Checkout and Custom Checkout.

 > NOTE
 >
 > Note
 >
-> All our modules have an open source license. **Do you want to participate in its construction?** Suggest improvements and editions on [Github](https://github.com/mercadopago/cart-woocommerce).
+> All our modules have an open source license. **Do you want to participate in its construction?** [Suggest improvements and editions](https://github.com/mercadopago/cart-woocommerce) on Github.

 ## Maintenance